andylash/meteor-intljs/README.md

 ## Start

 To load locale files, simply pass the locale to IntlPolyfill.__loadLocaleData or Intl.__loadLocaleData.
+This will download from your app server via HTTP GET and then load the download json files.

 By default it loads 'en-US', but I suppose that should be more elegant and default to the browser.
 It's safe to call this many times, it'll only load it once.

 ```javascript